 Trying Different Coffee Drinks

-During this time of looking for something do, people are experimenting, and we are no different.
+People are experimenting during this time of looking for something to do, and we are no different.

-The drink comes as two parts; milk over ice, and on top of that a whipped topping, the consistency of marshmallow fluff.
+The drink comes in two parts; milk over ice, and on top of that, a whipped topping, the consistency of marshmallow fluff.
 (If you want to make it click here.)
 The topping ingredients include instant coffee, sugar, and water, all whipped together.
-After you make the topping, you take a photo, post in on social media, and then mix it.
+After making the topping, you take a photo, post it on social media, and mix it.
 I drank, I tried, and no need to try it again.